-Insurers are required to provide a Product Disclosure Statement (PDS) for their insurance products.
+In most cases, insurers are required to provide a Product Disclosure Statement (PDS) for their insurance products.

-A PDS is a plain English document that sets out all the terms, features, costs and restrictions of an insurance policy.
+A PDS is a plain English document that sets out all the terms, conditions, limitations, features, benefits and costs of an insurance policy.
 It's very important to read the PDS, as this explains the contract between you and your insurer.